oliviamcauley/Bar_Surfing/README.md

 > Make sure you are integrating over the correct potential and that the correct folders are in the correct directory.
 * Step 8: [Shift](https://github.com/oliviamcauley/Bar_Surfing/blob/e696f1c08b686e9fa6dde2825e7f9b9b7d8a8349/Growing-Bar/ShiftClusterOrbit.ipynb) cluster to be at the stable point
 * Step 9: [Integrate](https://github.com/oliviamcauley/Bar_Surfing/blob/e696f1c08b686e9fa6dde2825e7f9b9b7d8a8349/Growing-Bar/IntegrateClusterOrbit.ipynb) the orbit of the shifted cluster
-* Step 10: Save the data
+* Step 10: Save the data (This is done in the previous step for you)

 Following the steps above, run the the Jupyter notebook called [Run_IntegrateClusterDifferentPotentials.ipynb](https://github.com/oliviamcauley/Bar_Surfing/blob/e696f1c08b686e9fa6dde2825e7f9b9b7d8a8349/Growing-Bar/Run_IntegrateClusterDifferentPotentials.ipynb) in the *Growing-Bar* folder to create the M, MP, MB, and MBP simulations.